The-Dream-Witch/rust-n-body/README.md

 </br></br>
 This is a very bare-bones code base which focuses on implementing methods to calculate newtonian gravitation interactions between some number of bodies, n, and then display the results of those calculations graphically.

+</br>The inspiration for this project was YouTube video of an <a href="https://www.youtube.com/watch?v=x62gOfZ9hCw">ASCII Simulation of Colliding Galaxies</a>, the codebase for which can be found at <a href="https://github.com/DinoZ1729/Galaxy">DinoZ1729's Github</a>.

 <h3>So, what does it actually do?</h3>

 At a macro level, the crate will do the following: